jpeddicord/cse560/Assembler/doc/src/how_to.rst

 * In Windows : If you do not already have the Microsoft .NET Framework or if it isn't up to date you will need to download and install the newest version.
 Microsoft .NET Framework 4 and be found `on microsoft's website <http://www.microsoft.com/downloads/en/details.aspx?FamilyID=9cfb2d51-5ff4-4491-b0e5-b386f32c0992&displaylang=en#QuickDetails>`_.
 * In Mac : The .NET Framework will not work in Mac so you will need Mono which is an open source implementation for compatibility with Microsoft.NET.
 You can download and install mono `from here <http://www.mono-project.com/Main_Page>`_.
-* In Linux : Linux users should be fine as mono is usually included with most distributions of Linux.
+* In Linux : Linux users should be fine as mono is included with most distributions of Linux.

 3) Creating a source file
 `````````````````````````